Google Analytics Tips & Tricks

 One of the biggest issues people run into is they don’t filter out internal traffic from Google Analytics, or other analytics platforms.
 This means a good number of pageviews can come from you looking at your own website or people in your company doing the same.
 This can skew your results in an unhelpful direction.

-Also, be sure to filter out spam traffic in Google Analytics by using filters and separate views—this is something we can help you with at Elementive.
-It can account for about 4% of your online traffic but some of our clients have had even more spam traffic than that.
+Also, be sure to filter out spam traffic in Google Analytics by using filters and separate views.
+It can account for large amounts of traffic and at random intervals, skewing reports about how much traffic arrived on your website.
 Even a small percentage can make a big difference, greatly affecting the kind of results you get from your website.

 Most of all, the biggest mistake people make is not using their data.
 Make time in your day, week, month, and quarter to review your stats to find new insights.